secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 ##### Merging Contacts

-**NOTE** To merge a Lead with an existing contact, click "Convert Lead" - this is the SDR/Account Owner responsiblity, not Deal Desk.
+**NOTE** To merge a Lead with an existing contact, click "Convert Lead" - this is the SDR/Account Owner responsibility, not Deal Desk.

 1. Go to the Account page in Salesforce.
     * Note, both contacts must be under the same Salesforce account in order to be merged.
 If they are not under the same account, change the account on the Contact level to the correct one.